juliancwirko/meteor-s-grid/README.md

 ```

 ### Use PostCSS plugins with Stylus
+(this part is totally optional... will change after Meteor 1.3 release)

 From version 2.1.0 you can use PostCSS and PostCSS plugins with this package.
 It is possible because of Stylus plugin which is called [poststylus](https://github.com/seaneking/poststylus).